nittyjee/MapStructor/app/README.md

+# App

-"# App\n\nThis project has been moved to a new repository.
-You can find it here: [App](https://github.com/MapStructor/app)"
+This project has been moved to a new repository.
+You can find it here: [App](https://github.com/MapStructor/app)